 The meeting considered Document 5A/79, Annex 16, which contained the draft revision of Report ITU-R M.2014-1.
 There were no input contributions to this meeting.
 Based on the agreement at the previous meeting, WG 3 agreed to remove Section 1.2.1 regarding Project Mesa, as it was formally closed in December 2010 and maintenance of the current MESA standards in ETSI is now the responsibility of ETSI Technical Committee TETRA.
 A consequential change was made to remove a reference to Project MESA, and other editorial improvements were made.
 The revision was approved in WG 3 and in WP 5A Plenary and transmitted to SG 5 for consideration as Document 5/21.

-b) Update of working document toward a preliminary draft revision of Recommendation ITU-R M.2009, “Radio interface standards for use by public protection and disaster relief operations in some parts of the UHF band in accordance with Resolution 646 (WRC-03)”
+b) Update of working document toward a preliminary draft revision of Recommendation ITU-R M.2009, “Radio interface standards for use by public protection and disaster relief operations in some parts of the UHF band in accordance with Resolution 646 (Rev.WRC-12)”

 Four contributions to this meeting addressed the revision of Recommendation ITU-R M.2009 as contained in Document 5A/79, Annex 17.
 The meeting agreed to incorporate relevant material from the contributions: 97 (ATIS); 108 (3GPP TSG RAN); 128 (WP 5D); 136 (APT).